Nnaedozie7/Car-Price-Prediction/README.md

 # Car Price Prediction

-A machine learning regression project focused on predicting used car selling prices using structured vehicle data.
-This project demonstrates end-to-end model development, including data preprocessing, exploratory data analysis, feature engineering, model training, and evaluation.
+A machine learning regression project focused on predicting car prices using structured vehicle specifications.
+The notebook demonstrates an end-to-end workflow including data loading, cleaning, exploratory data analysis (EDA), feature engineering, model training, and evaluation.

 ---

 ## 📌 Project Overview

-The objective of this project is to build a robust regression model capable of estimating the selling price of a car based on key attributes such as manufacturing year, fuel type, transmission, ownership history, and kilometers driven.
+The goal of this project is to build a regression model that estimates a car’s **price** from a mix of numerical and categorical attributes (e.g., brand, engine characteristics, fuel system, body type).

-This project highlights:
+This notebook covers:

-- Structured data preprocessing techniques
+- Data cleaning and preprocessing
+- Brand extraction and normalization from the car name
+- Exploratory visualizations and basic statistical checks
-- Feature encoding and transformation
+- Feature engineering (including brand-level price aggregation)
-- Regression model comparison
+- Regression modeling using **Linear Regression**
-- Performance evaluation using industry-standard metrics
+- Evaluation using error metrics and **R²**
-- Interpretation of feature importance

-The final model provides reliable price predictions that can support data-driven decision-making in automotive resale markets.

 ---

-## 📊 Dataset Description
+## 📊 Dataset

+The notebook loads the dataset directly from an online source:

+- `CarPrice_Assignment.csv` (loaded via a URL inside the notebook)

-The dataset contains structured information about used cars.
-Key features include:
+The dataset contains vehicle-level attributes such as:

+- Car brand (extracted from `CarName`)
+- Engine and fuel characteristics
-- Car Name / Brand
+- Body style / car type attributes
-- Year
+- Numerical technical specifications
-- Present Price
-- Kilometers Driven
-- Fuel Type
-- Seller Type
-- Transmission
+- **Price** (target variable)
-- Number of Owners
-- Selling Price (Target Variable)

-The target variable for prediction is **Selling Price**.
+**Target:** `price`

 ---

 ## 🔎 Exploratory Data Analysis (EDA)

-The exploratory phase focused on understanding relationships between features and the target variable.
-Key steps included:
+The EDA process includes:

+- Reviewing data types, summary statistics, missing values, and duplicates
-- Inspecting data distributions
+- Exploring car brand distributions (count plot)
-- Identifying correlations between variables
-- Detecting outliers
-- Evaluating categorical feature impact
-- Visualizing trends using histograms, scatter plots, and heatmaps

-Insights from EDA guided feature selection and preprocessing decisions.
+- Inspecting key feature behavior and relationships with the target variable
+- Checking for distribution / normality behavior (where applicable)

+EDA insights guide the feature preparation steps used later in modeling.

 ---

 ## ⚙️ Data Preprocessing & Feature Engineering

-To ensure model accuracy and stability, the following steps were implemented:

-- Removal of irrelevant features
-- Encoding categorical variables using appropriate techniques
+Key preprocessing and feature engineering steps implemented in the notebook:

+- Extracting `brand` from `CarName` and normalizing inconsistent spellings (e.g., “vw” → “volkswagen”)
+- Dropping non-essential columns (e.g., identifiers and raw name fields)
+- Creating a **brand average price** feature by grouping and merging brand-level mean price
-- Creating derived features (e.g., car age from manufacturing year)
+- Creating categorical groupings derived from brand average pricing (brand category)
-- Handling skewness in numerical data
+- Handling categorical variables via:
-- Train-test data splitting
+  - Manual dummy encoding, and/or
+  - `OneHotEncoder` using `ColumnTransformer` inside a `Pipeline`
+- Train/test split using `train_test_split`
-- Feature scaling where required
+- Feature scaling using `StandardScaler`

-These transformations improved model performance and generalization.

 ---

 ## 🤖 Model Development

-Multiple regression algorithms were implemented and compared:

-- Linear Regression
-- Ridge Regression
-- Lasso Regression
+The notebook trains and evaluates **Linear Regression** using:

+- A standard approach with `StandardScaler` + `LinearRegression`
+- A scikit-learn **Pipeline** for cleaner preprocessing + modeling
+- A Pipeline variant using:
+  - `ColumnTransformer` + `OneHotEncoder` for categorical features
-- Decision Tree Regressor
+  - `StandardScaler`
-- Random Forest Regressor
+  - `LinearRegression`

-Each model was evaluated to determine its predictive performance and robustness.
+✅ **Models used in the notebook:**
+- **Linear Regression** (including pipeline-based implementations)

 ---

 ## 📈 Model Evaluation

-Model performance was assessed using:
+Model performance is evaluated using:

-- R² Score
-- Mean Absolute Error (MAE)
-- Mean Squared Error (MSE)
+- **Mean Squared Error (MSE)**
-- Root Mean Squared Error (RMSE)
+- **Root Mean Squared Error (RMSE)**

-Comparative analysis identified the best-performing model based on predictive accuracy and generalization capability.
+- **R² Score**

+These metrics are computed on the test split to estimate generalization performance.

 ---